LightestDark/InvisisbleBanana/README.md

 V1.2 - Almost done with the decoder, I had issues changing the Nan into byte form until i realised that i was fomrattign the wrong part of the Nan, the middle 6 didigts form the byte which could then piece together

 V1.3 - Made it so that the encoder would ask for a jpeg to be used in the code, regardless of whethere it was a banana or not and then make the .bin file be saved in its own folder just for easy access, i then also provided the same file directory to the decoder, which saved it in the same file so you could get both with very easy access

+V1.4 - FINAL - Since my NaNs are quiet IEEE-754 doubles with exponent all 1s and a 48-bit payload directly copied from my file into the fraction field, it looked like a jumbles mess, so i made the computer apply a converter of each error into either an n or an a in an array, this made the output code look like anananananananan over and over WHICH WAS EXACTLY LIKE HOW THE WORD BANANA IS!
+This should be my final entry im pretty happy with it!